-Over the past two decades, global incidences of Common Mental Disorders (CMDs), particularly anxiety and depression, have fluctuated significantly and increased substantially due to improved awareness and diagnosis in healthcare settings \cite{wu2023changing}.
+During the past two decades, the global incidence of common mental disorders (CMDs), particularly anxiety and depression, has fluctuated significantly and increased substantially due to improved awareness and diagnosis in healthcare settings \cite{wu2023changing}.
 However, the increase in CMDs is not uniform across age groups, with higher rates among younger individuals due to changing social pressures and lifestyle factors\cite{krokstad2022divergent}.
 Economic conditions and public health crises also influence mental health trends, highlighting the need for adaptable and accessible mental health services in the healthcare system. \cite{dykxhoorn2024temporal}.
-Mental health has gained significant attention, particularly after the COVID-19 pandemic, which exacerbated mental health issues \cite{lange2021coronavirus, kola2021covid}.
+Mental health has gained significant attention, particularly after the COVID-19 pandemic, which exacerbated mental health problems \cite{lange2021coronavirus, kola2021covid}.

-In the United Kingdom, over 25\% of individuals experience a mental health disorder annually, with 1 in 6 adults facing anxiety or depression weekly\footnote{https://www.mind.org.uk/news-campaigns/news/mind-urges-the-nation-speak-to-us-during-mental-health-awareness-week/}; stress leading to overeating (46\%), increased alcohol consumption (29\%), and elevated smoking rates (16\%)\footnote{https://www.myndup.com/blog/mental-health-statistics-2023}.
-CMDs harm various body systems, including raising blood pressure and heart risks in the cardiovascular system, impairing learning and mood in the nervous system, causing tension and fatigue in muscles, resulting in shallow breathing, and leading to weight changes and diabetes risk in metabolism.
-Ultimately, stress extensively affects both mental and physical well-being \cite{Mentalhealthstatistics2024}.
+In the United Kingdom, more than 25\% of people experience a mental health disorder annually, with 1 in 6 adults facing anxiety or depression weekly; stress leading to overeating (46\%), increased alcohol consumption (29\%) and elevated smoking rates (16\%).
+CMDs harm various body systems, including elevated blood pressure and increased heart risks in the cardiovascular system, altering learning and mood in the nervous system, causing tension and fatigue in muscles, resulting in shallow breathing, and leading to weight changes and risk of diabetes in metabolism.
+Ultimately, stress has an extensive affect on mental and physical well-being \cite{Mentalhealthstatistics2024}.